MH42/web-testing/FileCopy/README.md

 <seeded error>
 // File-ID_YourID_Number END
 ```
+See the ``example`` package for an example
-- Please have a look at the main-method in ``file/FileTask.java`` for an example that shows how to use the error seeding stuff.
+- Please have a look at the main-method in ``file/FileTask.java`` for a complete example that shows how to use the error seeding stuff.